Online home security survey

 We recommend that you complete a home security self assessment.
 Visit the Thames Valley Police website for lots of useful information on crime prevention.

-The Thames Valley Police website has lots of useful advice and information on summertime burglary, alarms, CCTV, lighting, securtiy for sheds and garages, home security, window and door locks, and preventing residential burglary.
+The Thames Valley Police website has lots of useful advice and information on summertime burglary, alarms, CCTV, lighting, securtiy for sheds and garages, home security, window and door locks, and how to protect your home from crime.

 Burglary - general advice